-Marcia is the new project leader at the Chesapeake Marshlands National Wildlife Refuge Complex in Maryland.
+Marcia is the project leader at the Chesapeake Marshlands National Wildlife Refuge Complex in Maryland.
 Marcia brings a wealth of knowledge from her diverse experiences with us and other conservation agencies.
 Learn more about Marcia and her goals for managing the refuges that comprise the Complex: Blackwater, Eastern Neck, Glenn L. Martin and Susquehanna National Wildlife Refuges.

 What is your professional background and experience with the Service?